 Defective Products and Product Liability Lawsuits

-Defective or dangerous products cause injuries every year in the U.S. Any type of product can be dangerous, from defective airbags to contaminated medical devices.
-Under product liability laws, consumers are protected against injuries caused by product defects.
-The product manufacturers are liable for any medical expenses and damages in a product liability claim.
+Every year in the U.S., defective or dangerous products cause injuries.
+Any type of product can be hazardous, from faulty airbags to contaminated medical devices and pharmaceuticals.
+Product liability laws protect consumers against injuries caused by product defects.
+Product manufacturers are liable for any medical expenses and damages in a product liability claim.

 Product liability laws vary from state to state.
-If you or a loved one was injured by a defective consumer product, talk to a product liability lawyer, who will review your case and help you file a personal injury lawsuit.
+If a defective consumer product injured you or a loved one, talk to an experienced product liability lawyer.
+They will review your case and help you file a wrongful death or personal injury lawsuit.

 There are different types of product defect claims.
-To recover compensation in a product liability lawsuit, you have to show the product was defective as sold.
-These claims generally fall into one of the following three main types of defects:
+To recover compensation, you have to show the product was defective as sold.
+These tort claims generally fall into one of the following three main types of defects:

 • Manufacturing defects